Institute for Responsible Citizenship: Alumni

 Since 2003, the Institute has grown to serve more than 250 scholars and alumni across the country.
 They have a wide variety of interests and represent small liberal arts colleges, large universities, Ivy League institutions, and historically Black college and universities.
 Alumni have been accepted to all of the nation's top law schools and many of the nation's leading graduate programs.

-Alumni of the program include two Rhodes Scholars, numerous Truman Scholars, and other successful professionals working in the legal, business, education, non-profit and artistic sectors.
+Alumni of the program include five Rhodes Scholars, numerous Truman Scholars, and other successful professionals working in the legal, business, education, non-profit and artistic sectors.